 It is still uncertain what, if any, powers RLUPs will have in future to direct public funding and this is pivotal in terms of how this approach will function.
-Within the Cairngorms National Park, the Park Authority has been tasked with creating the structures necessary to operate an RLUP/F and to trial how they might work in practice.
-However, during this pilot, the RLUP/F will not have powers to direct public funding.
+Within the Cairngorms National Park, the Park Authority has been tasked with creating the structures necessary to operate RLUP/Fs and to trial how they might work in practice.
+However, during this pilot, the RLUP/Fs will not have powers to direct public funding.